ictu-software-engineering/large-language-models/README.md

 ### Lời cảm ơn

-Lộ trình này được lấy cảm hứng từ [Lộ trình DevOps](https://github.com/milanm/DevOps-Roadmap) xuất sắc của Milan Milanović và Romano Roth.
+Khóa học này được dịch từ [Maxime Labonne](https://github.com/mlabonne/llm-course)

 Special thanks to Thomas Thelen for motivating me to create a roadmap, and André Frade for his input and review of the first draft.